design-tokens/community-group/technical-reports/format/design-token.md

 - `.` (period)

 <p class="ednote" title="'$' Prefix Rationale">
-  In order to prevent collisions with token names, all token properties are prefixed with a dollar sign (`$`).
-The alternative to this approach would be to maintain a list of reserved words that could not be used as token names.
-Using a prefix eliminates the need for the list of reserved words and provides a more future-proof spec.
+  Because of the <a href="#additional-group-properties">decision to prefix group properties with a dollar sign</a> (`$`), token properties will also use a dollar sign prefix.
+This provides a consistent syntax across the spec.
 </p>

 ## Additional properties